suffolklibraries/lgc/content/collections/events/watch-dance-class.md

 featured_image: Mark-Bruce-Company-GREEN-APPLES-image-by-Mark-Bruce-(2).jpg
 booking_link: 'https://www.danceeast.co.uk/workshops/mark-bruce-watch-dance-class/'
 ---
-Rip, fold and scrumple!
-Shall we see what we can make with a single square of paper?
-As you scrunch the paper, see how your imagination begins to dance...Dive into the magical world of Club Origami.
+Peek behind the scenes as the Mark Bruce Company prepare for their performance.
+Perfect for dance students, artists or anyone looking for an insight into the world of dance.